amsen20/masters-thesis/docs/evaluation/imem-in-practice.md

 ## Linked List Implementation

 The linked list implementation, described in the [imem section](./imem.md), follows the imem static rules.
-This subsection examines two selected parts of the implementation and demonstrates the errors that result from modifying them.
+This subsection examines two selected parts of the implementation and demonstrates the errors that would result from modifying them.

 ### Mutable Iterator Reference Owner Set